Agency: Virginia Parole Board violated law, policies in case

 The AP also sent a request for comment to Bennett, who is now a judge in Virginia Beach.

 The redactions in the initial report sparked an outcry from Republican lawmakers and law enforcement advocacy groups who called for all the findings to be made public.
-Gov. Ralph Northam’s administration declined requests from AP for a full copy of the report.
+Northam’s administration declined requests from AP for a full copy of the report.

 Beyond the Martin case, the board has recently come under criticism from prosecutors, victims’ families and members of law enforcement for the types of offenders who were granted parole and allegations that proper notification was not provided under state law.

-Top GOP lawmakers called for Northam to issue a moratorium on the release of certain inmates by the board, which the Democratic governor flatly rejected.
+GOP lawmakers previously called on Northam to issue a moratorium on the release of certain inmates by the board, which the Democratic governor rejected.

 The release of Martin, who has previously declined a request to speak with AP, drew particular attention and condemnation from law enforcement groups.

 Virginia lawmakers abolished discretionary parole in 1995, so only a small number of the state’s inmates are eligible.
-Most either committed their crimes before then — and are therefore serving lengthy sentences for serious crimes — or are older than 60 and meet certain conditions making them eligible for geriatric release.
+Most either committed their crimes before then — and are therefore serving lengthy sentences for serious offenses — or are older than 60 and meet certain conditions making them eligible for geriatric release.

 The board is largely exempt from Virginia’s public records law, does not conduct its decision-making in public and does not explain its reasoning for granting releases.